 1. INTRODUCTION

-Pearl Millet (Pennisetum glaucum (L.) R. Br.) is one allogamous cereal in West Africa.
+Pearl millet (Pennisetum glaucum (L.) R. Br.) is one of allogamous cereals in West Africa.
 It is mainly cultivated in the semi-arid regions of Africa and Asia, as reported by several authors (Harlan, 1971; Upadhyaya et al., 2016).
-Several studies place the origin of pearl millet in sub-Saharan Africa because this crop has been domesticated 4000 to 5000? yr ago in Sub-Saharan Africa (Munson, 1975; Brunken et al., 1977; Yadav and Rai, 2013; Manning et al., 2011).
+Several studies place the origin of pearl millet in sub-Saharan Africa because this crop was domesticated 4000 to 5000 years ago in sub-Saharan Africa (Munson, 1975; Brunken et al., 1977; Yadav and Rai, 2013; Manning et al., 2011).
 Indeed, Africa contributes around 40% of global pearl millet production (Saidou, 2011).
-According to FAOSTAT (2021) cited by Bastos et al. (2022), six African countries as Nigeria, Niger, Mali, Burkina Faso, Chad, and Senegal, are the main producers of pearl millet.
+According to FAOSTAT (2021), cited by Bastos et al. (2022), six African countries, Nigeria, Niger, Mali, Burkina Faso, Chad, and Senegal, are the main producers of pearl millet.
 This correlates with the countries that deliberate on improved pearl millet varieties in the West African catalog (ECOWAS-UEMOA-CILSS, 2016, 2018, 2021; Sattler & Haussmann, 2020).

 Pearl millet is recognized among the cereals the most tolerant to climate variability and capable of growing in poor soils (Yadav and Rai, 2013; Oumar et al., 2008).
 In terms of nutrition, authors have also demonstrated its high organoleptic quality, particularly its high protein and mineral content compared to other cereals (Amadou et al., 2013; Bashir et al., 2013).
-This gives it significant market value (Kouressy et al. 2013).
+This gives it significant market value (Kouressy et al..
+2013).

-However, one of the major problems of pearl millet in West Africa are low yields compared to other cereals.
-Yet in Asia, India has increased pear millet yields by 20 to 30% over the last few decades (Pucher et al., 2016).
+However, one of the major problems of pearl millet in West Africa is low yields compared to other cereals.
+Yet in Asia, India has increased pearl millet yields by 20 to 30% over the last few decades (Pucher et al., 2016).
 The most recognized methods for improving the pearl millet yields are the hybrids.
-The using of hybrids in India have successively increased pearl millet yields around 305 kg ha−1 between 1951 and 1955 to 998 kg ha−1 between 2008 and 2012, an improvement around 200% (Dave, 1986, Yadav and Rai, 2013).
+The use of hybrids in India has successively increased pearl millet yields from around 305 kg ha−1 between 1951 and 1955 to 998 kg ha−1 between 2008 and 2012, an improvement of around 200% (Dave, 1986; Yadav and Rai, 2013).
 Generally, high mixtures of pearl millet in West Africa reduce heterotic groups (Pucher et al., 2016).
 Several authors have revealed the low diversity of pearl millet groups cultivated (Haussmann et al. 2007; Lakis et al. 2012).
 Recent work reported by authors such as Bashir et al. (2015), Hu et al. (2015), and Pucher et al. (2016) has shown that there are no clear genetically distinct groups for pearl millet genetic material in West Africa.
 However, other authors have found subgroups of pearl millet cultivated in West Africa (Gemenet et al., 2014; Bougma et al. 2023).
-Some crosses between accessions from Niger/Nigeria and Senegal were outstanding (Pucher et al. (2016).
+Some crosses between accessions from Niger/Nigeria and Senegal were outstanding (Pucher et al., 2016).

 It is clear that predictability of heterosis performance is based on midparent values but efficient breeding programs require a geographic differentiation of material.
 So, the quantitative genetic parameters must be studied before any genetic improvement program.
-To study the potential of pearl millet of parents and F1 populations, the aim objectives were is to (i) assess the distribution of parental populations and offspring, (ii) identify the correlations between traits, and (iii) to assess the level of structuring of each population
+To study the potential of pearl millet of parents and F1 populations, the aim objectives were is to (i) assess the distribution of parental populations and offspring, (ii) identify the correlations between traits, and (iii) to assess the level of structuring of each population.

 2. material and methods